Forest School Prospective Families Info Page

 In the case of a High Wind Warning during class hours, classes will be cancelled for the day.

 In the case of a Wind Advisory during class hours, any forested hikes or activities will be limited to times outside of the Wind Advisory.
 During the Wind Advisory period, activities will be kept to the fields or open spaces, to avoid potential falling branches or trees.

-In the case of a weather-related closure, an email and Remind message will be sent out to parents to inform them of the change.
+In the case of a weather-related closure, an email will be sent out to parents to inform them of the change.
 We do not issue refunds or make-up days for classes cancelled due to weather.

 In the event of an emergency, such as a severe weather situation or an earthquake occurring during school hours, the following protocol will be followed:

 ● If the situation is safe, teachers and students will remain in place at the park waiting for parents to return to pick up their children.

 ● In the case of extreme weather during programs, the class will take shelter in the Ranger Office building/Gymnasium until it is safe to return outside.
 If conditions are such that it will not be safe to return outside, parents will be contacted to pick up the children.

 ● If it becomes necessary to evacuate the park before parents are able to come and pick up their children, parents will be contacted, and we will evacuate to Arrowhead Elementary.

 To see updates on Heartwood programs and happenings, as well as photos from our classes, you can follow Heartwood on Facebook and Instagram.